 Tomb Guard Platoon - Originally a civilian watchman was responsible for the security of the Tomb of the Unknown Soldier.
 Then, on March 24, 1926, a military guard from the Washington Provisional Brigade (forerunner of the U.S. Army Military District of Washington) was established during the daylight hours.
 In 1948, the 3d U.S. Infantry "The Old Guard" assumed the post following the unit’s reactivation in the nation’s capital.
 Members of the 3d Infantry’s Honor Guard continue to serve on this distinguished duty today.
 These billets do not require a specific MOS and are open to female soldiers.

 United States Army Drill Team - The U.S. Army Drill Team is a precision drill platoon with the primary mission of showcasing the U.S. Army both nationally and internationally through breathtaking routines with bayonet-tipped 1903 Springfield rifles.

-As well, members of The Old Guard also escort the deceased service members to their final rest in Arlington.
+Additionally, members of The Old Guard escort the deceased service members to their final rest in Arlington.

 03United States Air Force Honor Guards

 The mission of the U.S. Air Force Honor Guard is to represent Airmen to the American public and the world.
 The men and women of the Air Force Honor Guard represent every member, both past, and present, of the Air Force.